Acme, Alberta: Culture

 Cultural facilities within Acme include the Acme Municipal Library and the Acme Community Centre.
 The community centre replaced the village's Memorial Hall that was lost to fire in 2004.

 Attractions

 Acme is home to a campground, curling rink, golf course, outdoor pool, outdoor skating rink, beach volleyball pit, soccer field, three ball diamonds, numerous parks, and a senior centre.
 Squash, racquetball, and wallyball courts are located in a building attached to Acme School.

 Education

 Acme School, operated by Golden Hills Regional Division No. 75, serves students in kindergarten through grade 6 and students in grades 10 through 12.
 Students in grades 7 through 9 attend Dr. Elliott Community School in nearby Linden.
-Acme School's high school sports teams are nicknamed the Redmen.
+Acme School's high school sports teams are nicknamed the Acme Reds.

 Clubs and organizations

 Acme has a variety of local clubs and societies, including a Royal Canadian Legion branch, a senior association, an Elks of Canada club, a Masonic Lodge, and a variety of other organizations, including multiple church groups.